sunlight/flatlib/README.md

-# flatlib
+# riftlib

-Flatlib is a python library for Traditional Astrology.
+Riftlib is a fork of [Flatangle's Flatlib](https://github.com/flatangle/flatlib) python library for Traditional Astrology.
+Much gratitude goes to João Ventura for laying the difficult groundwork from which I've built.

 ```python
 >>> date = Datetime('2015/03/13', '17:00', '+00:00')
 >>> pos = GeoPos('38n32', '8w54')
 >>> chart = Chart(date, pos)